Chiang Mai, Thailand

 Just imagine how incredible it would be to sit atop a massive 9 foot tall, 4-ton beast while lumbering your way through deep rivers and pristine jungle.

-This is an experience many of us dream about when planning a visit to Thailand.
+This is an experience many dream about when planning a visit to Thailand.

 I couldn’t wait to get my photo riding on top of a massive elephant!

 However there’s a dark side to elephant tourism that many people aren’t aware of…

 Elephant Nature Park